aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 var s = s3 + s1;
 ```

-These techniques don't apply to IE. They have little, if any, effect in IE8 and can actually make things slower in IE7 and earlier.
+These techniques don't apply to IE. They have little, if any, effect in IE8 and can make things slower in IE7 and earlier.

-In IE8's implementation, concatenating strings merely stores references to the existing string parts that compose the new string, and when you actually use the concatenated string, it starts to copy and replace the previous references so that you can use it anytime.
+In IE8's implementation, concatenating strings merely stores references to the existing string parts that compose the new string, and when you use the concatenated string, it starts to copy and replace the previous references so that you can use it anytime.

-> IE8'S implementation can throw off synthetic benchmarks, makin concatenation appear faster than it really is, unless you force it to occur.
+> IE8'S implementation can throw off synthetic benchmarks, making concatenation appear faster than it is unless you force it to occur.

 IE7 has an earlier use an inferior (較次的) implementation of concatenation, in which each pair of concatenated strings must always be copied to a new memory location.
 Then, considering `largeStr = largeStr + s1 + s2;`, the variable `largeStr` will be copied twice in this case.
-Conversely, `largeStr += s1 + s2;` will be faster because IE7 and earlier browsers will firstly concatenate two small string `s1` and `s2`, then copy the `largeStr` only once.
+Conversely, `largeStr += s1 + s2;` will be faster because IE7 and earlier browsers will firstly concatenate two small string`s1` and `s2`, then copy the `largeStr` only once.

 When all strings concatenated are compile-time constants, Firefox automatically merges them at compile time: